Expensify/App/e2e/README.md

 3. Run the tests with `npm run test:e2e`.

+Ideally you want to run these tests on your branch before you want to merge your new feature to `main`.

 ## Performance regression testing

 The output of the tests is a set of performance metrics (see video above).